 Footway Crossing (Dropped Kerb)

-The proposed location must be atleast 10 metres from a junction
+- The proposed location for the access must be at least 10 metres from a road junction to maintain visibility and safety for all road users.

-If there is already a vehicular access to the property, then a second one may not be constructed.
+- Generally, if there is already an existing vehicular access that serves the property adequately, a second access crossing may not be permitted.

 Apply